 Inventories are measured at the lower of average weighted purchase and/or production cost and net realisable value or replacement cost.
 The valuation of inventories does not include financial charges.

-Inventories are stated net of write-downs in order to adjust the value of inventories to their estimated realizable or replacement value.
+Inventories are shown net of the obsolescence provision to adjust inventories to their realisable or replacement value.

-Cash and cash equivalents includes cash, bank deposits, and other readily marketable short-term forms of investment, due within three months.
-Any bank overdrafts are classified as financial payables under current liabilities in the balance sheet.
+Cash and cash equivalents includes cash, bank deposits, and other short-term forms of investment readily available, due within three months.
+At the reporting date, bank overdrafts are classified as financial payables under current liabilities.
 Cash and cash equivalents are recorded at fair value.

 Provisions for risks and charges

-The provisions for risks and charges are recorded to cover known or likely losses or liabilities, the timing and extent of which are not known with certainty at the balance sheet date.
+The provisions for risks and charges are recorded to cover known or likely losses or liabilities, the timing and extent of which are not known with certainty at the statement of financial position date.
 They are recorded only when there exists a current obligation (legal or implicit) for a future payment resulting from past events and it is probable that the obligation will be settled.
 This amount represents the best estimate less the expenses required to settle the obligation.

 Restoration and replacement provision of assets under concession

-The restoration and replacement provision of the assets under concession include, therefore, the best estimate of the present value of the charges matured at the balance sheet date for the programmed maintenance in the coming years and until the end of the concession and undertaken in order to ensure the functionality, operations and security of the assets under concession.
+The restoration and replacement provision of the assets under concession include, therefore, the best estimate of the present value of the charges matured at the statement of financial position date for the programmed maintenance in the coming years and until the end of the concession and undertaken in order to ensure the functionality, operations and security of the assets under concession.

 It should be noted that the restoration and replacement provision of the assets refers only to fixed assets within the scope of IFRIC 12 (assets under concession classified to intangible assets).